Standing waves for a Schr\"odinger system with three waves interaction: Introduction

-\begin{Rem}\rm Theorem \ref{th1.1} shows that a ground state exists even if $E|_{S(a_1,a_2)}$ is unbounded from below, and, for $a_1,a_2$ small enough, the ground state is indeed a least action solution which reaches the infimum of the $C^1$ action functional $J(\vec{u})=E(\vec{u})+\sum^{3}_{i=1}\left(\frac{\lambda_i}{2}\|u_{i}\|^2_{L^2(\R^N)}\right)$ among all nontrivial solutions to \eqref{eqA0.2} (see \cite{PA,WJ} for the existence of least action solutions), where ${\lambda_i}$ ($i=1,2,3$) are the Lagrange multipliers corresponding the ground state. \end{Rem} \begin{Rem}\rm The set $\mathcal G$, containing a priori complex-valued ground states, has the following structure:
+\begin{Rem}\rm Theorem \ref{th1.1} shows that a ground state exists even if $E|_{S(a_1,a_2)}$ is unbounded from below, and, for $a_1,a_2$ small enough, the ground state is indeed a least action solution which reaches the infimum of the $C^1$ action functional $\displaystyle J(\vec{u})=E(\vec{u})+\frac{1}{2}\sum^{3}_{i=1}\lambda_i\|u_{i}\|^2_{L^2(\R^N)}$ among all nontrivial solutions to \eqref{eqA0.2} (see \cite{PA,WJ} for the existence of least action solutions), where ${\lambda_i}$ ($i=1,2,3$) are the Lagrange multipliers corresponding to the ground state. \end{Rem} \begin{Rem}\rm The set $\mathcal G$, containing a priori complex-valued ground states, has the following structure:

 where $(u_1,u_2,u_3)\in S(a_1,a_2)$ is a positive, radial ground state of \eqref{eqA0.2}.
-See the proof of Theorem \ref{th1.1} later on. \end{Rem} \begin{Rem}\rm The fact that $\mathcal G$ is orbitally stable indicates that the coupling term leads to the stabilization of ground state standing waves corresponding to \eqref{eqA0.1}.
-It is worth recalling that for the Schr\"odinger equation $i \partial_{t} \psi=-\Delta \psi-\left|\psi\right|^{p-2} \psi$, for $p$ in the mass supercritical regime, the standing wave $\psi=e^{i\lambda t}u$ is strongly unstable, see \cite{CT}, where $u\in H^1(\R^N)$ is the unique positive radial solution of $-\Delta u+ \lambda u=\left|u\right|^{p-2} u$ for $\lambda>0$. \end{Rem} \begin{Rem}\rm In proving the existence of ground states, due to the indefinite sign of the three wave interaction term in the corresponding energy functional, we need to introduce additional constrain given by an inequality.
+See the proof of Theorem \ref{th1.1} later on.
+Since now on, we refer to a radial $\vec u$ is each component is radial. \end{Rem} \begin{Rem}\rm The fact that $\mathcal G$ is orbitally stable indicates that the coupling term leads to the stabilization of the standing waves corresponding to \eqref{eqA0.1}.
+It is worth recalling that for the Schr\"odinger equation $i \partial_{t} \psi=-\Delta \psi-\left|\psi\right|^{p-2} \psi$, for $p$ in the mass-supercritical regime, the standing wave $\psi(t,x)=e^{i\lambda t}u(x)$ is strongly unstable, see \cite{CT}, where $u\in H^1(\R^N)$ is the unique positive radial solution of $-\Delta u+ \lambda u=\left|u\right|^{p-2} u$ for $\lambda>0$. \end{Rem} \begin{Rem}\rm In proving the existence of ground states, due to the indefinite sign of the three wave interaction term in the energy functional, we need to introduce an additional constrain given by an inequality.
 This in turn makes appear further difficulties in proving the compactness of related minimizing sequences, and is different from constrained variational problems with a sign-definite type structure, see for example \cite{BJS,JL,MS21,Soave1,WW}.
-In order to get the synchronised mass collapse behavior of the ground state of \eqref{eqA0.2} on $S(a_1,a_2)$ (point \textup{(iii)} in Theorem \ref{th1.1}), we prove the existence of ground states for the limit system
+In order to get the synchronized mass collapse behavior of the ground state of \eqref{eqA0.2} on $S(a_1,a_2)$ (namely, the claim of point \textup{(iii)} in Theorem \ref{th1.1}), we prove the existence of ground states for the limit system

 under the constraints